Andrew-71/hibiscus/README.md

 password=admin  # Your password
-port=7101  # What port to run on (probably leave on 7101 if using docker) timezone=Local  # IANA Time zone database identifier ("UTC", Local", "Europe/Moscow" etc.), Defaults to Local if can't parse. language=en  # ISO-639 language code (currently supported - en, ru) log_to_file=false  # Whether to write logs to a file log_file=config/log.txt  # Where to store the log file if it is enabled
+port=7101  # What port to run on (probably leave on 7101 if using docker) timezone=Local  # IANA Time zone database identifier ("UTC", Local", "Europe/Moscow" etc.), Defaults to Local if can't parse. grace_period=0s  # Time after a new day begins, but before the switch to next day's file. e.g. 2h30m - files will change at 2:30am language=en  # ISO-639 language code (currently supported - en, ru) log_to_file=false  # Whether to write logs to a file log_file=config/log.txt  # Where to store the log file if it is enabled